 Middle-West Tennessee Clean Fuels Coalition

-The Middle-West Tennessee Clean Fuels Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Middle-West Tennessee Clean Fuels Coalition works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 Alexa Voytek is a Grants Program Manager for the Tennessee Department of Environment and Conservation’s (TDEC) Office of Energy Programs and, as of February 2017, is the coordinator for the Middle-West Tennessee Clean Cities coalition.
 Voytek provides support for various grant programs, energy efficiency and sustainable transportation initiatives, and external communications efforts.
 In her role as Clean Cities coordinator, she seeks to encourage local fleets to adopt alternative fuel vehicles and advanced vehicle technologies in order to reduce petroleum dependence and improve air quality.